• Skip to primary navigation

 Castel Monguelfo, also known as “Schloss Welsperg”, greeted us in all its glory on our way to Hotel Quelle.

 Further up the hillside stood another tower — an even more time-worn relic in an eternal state of crumble.
-Beyond this castled scene, the chiseled peaks of the Dolomites thundered on the horizon.
-Naturally, we stopped the car to soak in the sight.
+And beyond this enchanting vista, the sharp, rugged outlines of the Dolomites dominated the horizon, their majestic forms etched against the sky like a master artist’s final brush strokes.

 South Tyrol’s Rustic Pearl

-Hotel Quelle Nature Spa Resort in South Tyrol
+Admiring the exteiror of Hotel Quelle Nature Spa Resort

-Nearby, two antique tractors in nostalgic pose added their colorful touch to the rural setting.
-Along the walkway, a wooden wayside shrine cradled by pink flowers offered its blessings to those who noticed.
+Not too far off, a pair of vintage tractors posed with a certain nostalgic charisma, their vivid hues adding a dash of whimsy to the pastoral setting.
+Along the walkway, a wooden wayside shrine cradled by pink flowers offered its blessings to those who paused to admire its beauty.

 A Warm Welcome